Algo-Trading-Project/trading-bot/src/backtest/strategies/README.md

 # Project Poseidon: Trading Strategy Creation Tutorial
 ##### 7/18/23  |  Author: Eamon, Louis
-This document serves as a tutorial for creating a trading strategy and then backtesting it via Project Poseidon.
+This document serves as a tutorial for creating an arbitrary trading strategy and then backtesting it via Project Poseidon.

-# Example: Moving Average Crossover Strategy
+## Example: Moving Average Crossover Strategy
-In this example I will be showing how to implement a moving average crossover trading strategy.
-The strategy involves entering a long position when the short timeframe moving average crosses above our long timeframe moving average and exiting our long position when our short timeframe moving average crosses below our long timeframe moving average.
+In this example I will demonstrate how to implement a moving average crossover trading strategy.
+The strategy involves entering a long position when the short timeframe moving average crosses above the long timeframe moving average and exiting the long position when the short timeframe moving average crosses below the long timeframe moving average.

-# Step 1: Create Strategy Class Skeleton
+## Step 1: Create Strategy Class Skeleton
-Every trading strategy in the **src.backtest.strategies** module has the following general structure:
+Every trading strategy defined in the **src.backtest.strategies** directory has the following general structure:

 ```py
 class Strategy: